rdeioris/CompushadyUnreal/Docs/Tutorials/GameBoy.md

 Now we can create the Compushady Blendable object (Blendables are pipelines, generally compute or rasterizer, that are executed automatically at every frame and combined with the renderer passes):

-Note how we mapped the SRV of the SceneColorInput to the colorInput shader variable/resource.
+Note how we mapped colorInput and sampler0 shader variables/resources to their respective SRV and Sampler.

 ![image](../Screenshots/GAMEBOY_002.png)